OctopusDeploy/blog/blog/2020-10/terraform-and-octopus-deploy-in-azure/index.md

 ![](images/7.png)

-Congrats!
 You have successfully created a Resource Group in Azure using Octopus Deploy and Terraform.

 ## Conclusion